 Numeric variables were presented in the tables as medians with interquartile ranges and ranges.
 Categorical variables are presented as percentages and counts within the complete observation set.
 Descriptive statistics were computed with the function explore() from the ExDA package.

 Distribution normality and variance homogeneity was assessed by Shapiro-Wilk and Levene test, respectively (functions explore() and compare_variables(), package ExDA).
 The distribution testing revealed substantial deviations from normality for some SIMMUN study parameters.
-For this reason, logarithm and square root transformations were applied prior to modeling and statistical hypothesis testing with parametric tools as specified in Supplementary Table S1.
+Therefore, logarithm and square root transformations were applied prior to modeling and statistical hypothesis testing with parametric tools was done as specified in Supplementary Table S1.
 Most of the INCOV study variables were non-normally distributed.
 For this reason, non-parametric Spearman rank test was chosen for correlation analysis and robust linear regression was used as a modeling approach.

 The tau-equivalence assumption was clearly violated for both the HADS depression and HADS anxiety scale in the SIMMUN cohort as investigated by factor analysis (function reduce_data(), package clustTools, employing internally factanal() from the stats package).
 For this reason, global McDonald’s ω statistic was used as a consistency measure for all psychometric tools in the SIMMUN cohort (function omega(), package psych) (10,25,28) (Supplementary Figure S2).